ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

 Use the following guidelines to prepare your pull request:

 * **Scope and focus**
-   * Limit each pull request to a single, well defined change.
+   * Limit each pull request to a single, well-defined change.
    * Submit unrelated changes as separate pull requests.
    * Keep patches small and avoid unnecessary or incidental changes.
 * **Commit history and squashing**